Yes, he really does descend from Charlemagne to the French Capetians, William the Conqueror, and the Plantagenets.

 See no. 12, Line A.

-FROM CHARLEMAGNE TO THE DUKES OF AQUITAINE AND ELEANOR OF AQUITAINE
+FROM CHARLEMAGNE TO THE DUKES AND COUNTS OF AQUITAINE AND ELEANOR OF AQUITAINE

 The first one comes from Marios Costambeys, Matthew Innes, and Simon MacLean.
 It says that Rotrude is the daughter of Louis Pious, Charlemagne’s son.
 She married Gerard or Gerald, the first in the line of the dukes of Aquitaine.